 6. Making a Decision Too Quickly

 After meeting with your first attorney, you may be compelled to hire them on the spot and quit your personal search.
-It is important to take time to consider all of your options and do a personal reflection after each initial meeting.
+It is important to take the time to consider all of your options and do a personal reflection after each initial meeting.
 It can be easy to get caught up in the promises of your first attorney without considering your other options.